meridianid/building-website-101/README.md

 ### Wordpress

 Wordpress 5.0 built with RESTful API out of the box that can be consumed by any kind of website and mobile app.
 When it comes to building an online shop, wordpress really shines because it's plugins.

+### Ghost

+[Ghost](https://ghost.org/) The hosted solution is rather expensive but you can use it as a self-hosted app for free because it it open source.

 ---